RMED24/MKWii-Alternate-HD/README.md

 This project is now becoming outdated.
-We have plans to create a much more faithful version of MKWii-HD
+You can now see an updated version at https://github.com/Snowblind77/MKWii-Faithful-HD

 # MKWii-HD